CMU-CREATE-Lab/deep-smoke-machine/README.md

 # Use Two-Stream Inflated 3D ConvNet (rgb mode)
 python test.py i3d-rgb ../data/saved_i3d/99ca217-i3d-rgb/64022.pt
 ```
-Recommended training strategy
+Recommended training strategy:
 1. Set an initial learning rate (e.g., 0.001)
-2. Keep this learning rate and train the model until the training error decreases too slow or until the validation error increases (a sign of overfitting)
+2. Keep this learning rate and train the model until the training error decreases too slow (or fluctuate) or until the validation error increases (a sign of overfitting)
 3. Decrease the learning rate (e.g., by a factor of 10)
 4. Load the best model weight from the ones that were trained using the previous learning rate
 5. Repeat step 2, 3, and 4 until convergence